 As mentioned above, you want to make sure your crib mattress fits snuggly in the crib in order to prevent your baby from getting trapped in any gaps.

 While some brands, such as Savvy Rest and Green Cradle, offer BOTH non-toxic cribs and organic mattresses, you may actually want to buy the two items separately.
-For example, Avocado, and Naturepedic are two of our favorite brands for organic crib mattresses, but neither of these brands actually sell cribs.
+For example, Naturepedic is one of our favorite brands for organic crib mattresses, but they don’t actually sell cribs.

 For our full guide to non-toxic and organic crib mattresses, check out this guide.